Create and deliver a market-ready system to reliably, sustainably, and competitively produce berries out-of-season and at scale in Canada.

-The Homegrown Innovation Challenge launched in February 2022 and is made up of three distinct phases, click on the arrow to expand:
+The Homegrown Innovation Challenge is made up of three distinct phases (click on the arrows to expand):

 Spark Phase, including Spark Awards: